-Whilst fibre offers superior performance, it typically takes time and is more expensive to roll out and so will not be available to all users within a reasonable time frame.
-On the contrary, satellite solutions are available immediately: the only broadband solution for those who live in areas without or with slow terrestrial or wireless / mobile broadband access.
+While fibre offers superior performance, it takes more time and is more expensive to roll out and so will not be available to all users within a reasonable time frame.
+On the contrary, satellite solutions are available immediately.
+This is the only broadband solution for those who live in areas without or with slow terrestrial or wireless / mobile broadband access.

-Satellite broadband is extremely cost effective, with monthly subscriptions comparable with (and often better than) equivalent performance ADSL offers.
-Users receive a dish and modem and can either install these themselves, or alternatively call on a the expertise of a vast network of highly trained engineers.
+Satellite broadband is extremely cost effective, with monthly subscriptions comparable with and often better than equivalent performance ADSL offers.
+Users receive a dish and modem and can either install these themselves, or call on a the expertise of a vast network of highly trained engineers.
 The average purchase price across the EU for consumer equipment is 350€.
-This initial cost is eligible for European public funding and some Member States/regions have used this opportunity to close their digital divides cost-effectively & quickly, such as Auvergne in France, Piemonte in Italy, Scotland in the UK, or Galicia in Spain.
+This initial cost is eligible for European public funding, and some Member States/regions have used this opportunity to close their digital divides cost-effectively & quickly.
+Some examples are Auvergne in France, Piemonte in Italy, Scotland in the UK and Galicia in Spain.

 Our aim is to maximise broadband connectivity for all citizens regardless of their location throughout the EU.
-Satellite broadband is often the only broadband solution for those who live in areas with no or only very poor connectivity.
+Satellite broadband is often the only broadband solution for those who live in areas with no or very poor connectivity.
 A Voucher Scheme has been successfully implemented in some Member States to connect remote communities using satellite broadband.
-Under such a scheme a Public Authority provides financial aid (a voucher) to eligible end users with which they can ‘pay’ a registered service provider of their choice for the purchase, installation and activation of satellite user equipment.
-The service provider seeks reimbursement of his costs from the Public Authority implementing the scheme.
+Under such a scheme, a public authority provides financial aid (a voucher) to eligible end users with which they can ‘pay’ a registered service provider of their choice for the purchase, installation and activation of satellite user equipment.
+The service provider seeks reimbursement of his costs from the public authority implementing the scheme.

-The purpose of the SABER Thematic Network is to create a long term, sustainable environment in which stakeholders interested in tackling the Digital Divide by contributing to the roll out and take-up of broadband for all, at increasing speeds, and in particular through satellite-based services, can proactively collaborate.
-The scope of the SABER Thematic Network is to create the conditions for the most efficient and effective contribution of satellite systems to support the achievement of the objectives set in Europe 2020 and subsequently in the Digital Agenda for Europe (DAE).
+The aim of the SABER network is to bring together regional authorities and stakeholders in order to tackle the Digital Divide in EU-28 as to ensure broadband coverage for all.
+The initiative specifically establishes the conditions for the most efficient and effective contribution of satellite systems to support the achievement of the objectives set in the Digital Agenda for Europe (DAE).